Pop&Corni

 Top cast: Michael Fassbender, Kate Winslet, Seth Rogen

 'Steve Jobs' displays a different side of the famous genius.
 It focuses on three major presentations from 1984, 1988, and 1998.
 We see Jobs preparing for these events, rushing around, and meeting people from his past.
 The director highlights the key struggles he faced.
 'Steve Jobs' was highly praised by critics.
-Screenwriter Aaron Sorkin received a Golden Globe for Best Screenplay, while Kate Winslet earned the award for Best Supporting Actress.
-However, Jobs’s colleagues felt that his on-screen portrayal was too harsh and were unhappy with this exaggerated depiction.
+Critics highly praised 'Steve Jobs'.
+The film won a Golden Globe for Best Screenplay for Aaron Sorkin, and Kate Winslet won Best Supporting Actress.
+Michael Fassbender, who portrayed Jobs, received an Academy Award nomination itself for Best Actor for his intense, layered performance.
+But Jobs’s associates thought his depiction on film was far too harsh and were offended by such exaggeration.

 Steve Jobs